Has the Instagram crowd created too high expectations of Koh Kood? An honest review!

 In Thailand one generally receives a warm welcome when entering any establishment, however our feeling was that staff just really did care, no smile, no welcome and this is in the Land of Smiles!

 Klong Chao beach is impressive.
-It is a beautiful beach with fine wite sand and Coconut palms providing some shade.
-This beach is very popular with a range of up-market resorts located there.
-Whilst we were there, we dd not see any loungers of umbrellas on the beach and whilst the beach is open to everyone, some of the resorts do not see to welcome visitors.
+It is a beautiful beach with fine white sand and coconut palms providing some shade.
+This beach is very popular with a range of up-market resorts located along it’s length.
+When we were there, we did not see any loungers or umbrellas on the beach and whilst the beach is open to everyone, some of the resorts do not see to welcome visitors.
 The resorts here include Tinkerbell Resort, High Season, Peter Pan Resort, Wendy the Pool and more.
 Each appears to have its own character, with a variety of themed rooms but generally in the upper price brackets.